 If you try it, be sure and let me know in the comments or on Instagram.
 And don’t forget to grab your free e-book for more tried and tested dinner recipes.

-- 2 small globe variety eggplants (about 1000 grams in total)
+- 2 small globe variety eggplants (around 1000 grams in total)

 - 3 tbsp ghee